Solace Transform Processor

 Create the required queue on your event broker service if you haven't done so already.
 For more information, see Creating Event Broker Services).

 Topic Name The topic endpoint to publish to.
-This field is available only when you select TOPIC as the Destination Type.
+Destination Type must be TOPIC.

 Queue Name

 The name of the queue to publish to.
-This field is available only when you select QUEUE as the Destination Type.
+Destination Type must be QUEUE.

 Transacted